Scott-Coggeshall/repro_research_example/readme.md

 # Example of Reproducible Research Practices

 This repo contains the code for an analysis of bacteria colony counts collected by several types of nasal swab.
+The code implements several best practices for reproducible research and pipeline-style data analysis.
+These include

+- a self-contained directory structure with local file paths
+- version control with `git`
+- a project-specific `R` package library with dependency tracking through `renv`
+- an Rmarkdown-based dynamic document for reporting analysis results
+- a `make`-style analysis pipeline through `drake`

+In the following, we go a bit further into each of these features.

 ## Directory Structure